opnfv/functest/docs/userguide/index.rst

   * Other specific tests useful in validating an OpenStack deployment

 Functest uses Rally `[3]`_ to run the Tempest suite.
-Rally generates automatically the Tempest configuration file (tempest.conf).
+Rally generates automatically the Tempest configuration file **tempest.conf**.
-Before running the actual test cases, Functest creates the needed resources and updates the appropriate parameters to the configuration file.
+Before running the actual test cases,
+Functest creates the needed resources (user, tenant) and updates the appropriate parameters into the configuration file.
-When the Tempest suite is executed, each test duration is measured and the full console output is stored in the tempest.log file for further analysis.
+When the Tempest suite is executed, each test duration is measured and the full console output is stored in a *log* file for further analysis.

 As an addition of Arno, Brahmaputra runs a customized set of Tempest test cases.
-The list is specificed through *--tests-file* when running Rally.
+The list is specificed through *--tests-file* when executing the Rally command.
-This option has been introduced in Rally in version 0.1.2.
+This option has been introduced in the version 0.1.2 of the Rally framework.

-The customized test list is available in the Functest repo `[4]`_.
-This list contains more than 200 Tempest test cases and can be divided into two main sections:
+This customized list contains more than 200 Tempest test cases and can be divided into two main sections:

-  1) Set of tempest smoke test cases
+  1) Set of Tempest smoke test cases
   2) Set of test cases from DefCore list `[8]`_

-The goal of the Tempest test suite is to check the basic functionalities of different OpenStack components on an OPNFV fresh installation using the corresponding REST API interfaces.
+The goal of the Tempest test suite is to check the basic functionalities of the different OpenStack components on an OPNFV fresh installation using the corresponding REST API interfaces.